 Sebastián Hidalgo is an award-winning photojournalist and digital producer who uses photography to engage and explore many social and humanitarian issues affecting communities of color.
-He is also a educator and host of The Visual Desk—a bi-weekly editorial support group for concerned and engaged freelance visual journalists interested in a more inclusive approach to serve communities they engage in.
+He is also a educator and host of The Visual Desk—a bi-weekly editorial support group for freelance visual journalists interested in a more inclusive approach to serve communities they engage in.

-Hidalgo has covered a range of stories including the social effects of gentrification in Mexican-American communities, poverty in American suburbs, Donald Trump’s “zero tolerance” pilot program, and discrimination in the criminal justice system.
+Hidalgo has covered a range of stories including the social effects of gentrification/displacement in Mexican-American neighborhoods, high property taxes in American suburbs, Donald Trump’s “zero tolerance” pilot program, and the mental toll of wrongful convictions.
 He approaches every story and person with a sense of delicacy and vulnerability that respects the subject's humanity.
 He believes in shared power with community members he is reporting in, as a way of growing in conjunction with the people who are in front of the camera, as a witness, a bridge and, in some cases, as a collaborator.

 Hidalgo was introduced to the importance of documentary photography on the day his grandfather passed in March 16, 2008.
 He remembers the day vividly, as the only grandchild in the room witnessing his passing.
 Hidalgo, then 12 years old, took a step back to adopt the role of observer to provide a service for his absent family members.
 The experience left a lasting impression—pathos in the form of visual narrative—which he takes into the field every day.

-Hidalgo’s methodology has led to collaborations with publications such as Chicago Public Media-WBEZ as digital producer, and photojournalist with The New York Times, The Washington Post, NBCUniversal, Roads & Kingdoms, In These Times, The New Republic Magazine, Belt Magazine, The Chicago Reporter, City Bureau, The Better Government Association and more.
+Hidalgo’s methodology has led to collaborations with publications such as Chicago Public Media-WBEZ as digital producer, and photojournalist with The New York Times, The Washington Post, NBCUniversal, Roads & Kingdoms, ProPublica, In These Times, The New Republic Magazine, Belt Magazine, The Chicago Reporter, City Bureau, The Better Government Association and more.
 His contributions have always provided strong photographs and often include original reporting.

-Today, Hidalgo frequently moderates public discussions about gentrification and developing a photographic vocabulary in Photojournalism.
-As a member of DiversifyPhoto, he was named among 12 Emerging Photographers You Should Know by The New York Times.
+Today, he frequently moderates public discussions about gentrification and developing a photographic vocabulary in Photojournalism.
+As a member of DiversifyPhoto, he was named among 12 Emerging Photographers You Should Know by The New York Times - Lens.

 Permanent Collections at The National Museum of Mexican Fine Art.